nadinesk/nadinesk.github.io/_posts/2017-07-09-rails-app-playlister.md

 ---

 # Overview
-The [Playlister app](https://github.com/nadinesk/playlister) Ruby on Rails app I created allows users to add TV shows to playlists, and determines if the user has enough time and spare stress, to add tv shows to a playlist.
+The [Playlister](https://github.com/nadinesk/playlister) Ruby on Rails app I created allows users to add TV shows to playlists, and determines if the user has enough time and spare stress, to add tv shows to a playlist.

 Users can create new TV shows within a specific mood, and they can create new moods and an associated TV show at the same time.